paulczar/lab-container-training/workshop/content/services/intro.md

 * An easy way to create a service is to use `kubectl expose`

-* If we have a deployment named `my-little-deploy`, we can run:
+* If we have a deployment named `my-little-deploy`, we could run:

 ```
 kubectl expose deployment my-little-deploy --port=80